enkidevs/curriculum/web/html/media/video-formats.md

 Finish the sentence:

-In order for videos today to be supported on all major web browsers you should use either the `???` format.
+In order for videos to be supported on all major web browsers you should use the `???` format.

 * .mp4 or .webm
 * h.246 or codec